The Craziest Things We Learned from Riverdale's Flashback

 The CW

-Sierra, meanwhile, was a political junkie in a secret unapproved relationship with Tom, which she gave up on after Featherhead died.
+Sierra, meanwhile, was a political junkie in a secret unapproved relationship with Tom (Casey Cott), which she gave up on after the death.

 But the real backstory shock came from Penelope, who revealed she had been picked out of an orphanage by the Blossom family just for her red hair, and had been raised to be Clifford Blossom's life companion.
 She was ready to fight back, until after Featherhead's death.
 It's a new revelation for Mrs. Blossom, and it explains a lot about why she's now so screwed up, and also goes right along with the creepy incest that keeps going on in this family.